weaveworks/weave/site/fastdp/using-fastdp.md

 <-192.168.122.25:43889  established fastdp a6:66:4f:a5:8a:11(ubuntu1204)
 ~~~

-Where fastdp indicates that fast data path is being used on a connection.
+Where fastdp indicates that fast datapath is being used on a connection.
 If fastdp is not shown, the field displays `sleeve` indicating Weave Net's fall-back encapsulation method:

 ~~~bash
 $ weave status connections